 - Naturally Derived Compound Chlorantraniliprole Based on the Organic Insecticide Ryania Speciosa’s mode of action.

-- Mimics Mother Nature’s Way of Controlling Pests by attacking Ryodine Receptors of Insects, Just like when the tree senses its under attack it produces compounds of insecticide.
+- Mimics Mother Nature’s Way of Controlling Pests by attacking Ryodine Receptors of Insects, Just like when the tree senses it’s under attack it produces compounds of insecticide.

 - Controls the Termites within Hours, Not Days like Traditional Fumigation or Local Treatments

-- Stops Termites From Feeding – Wood Damage Stops within Hours.
+- Stops Termites From Feeding – Wood Damage Stops Within Hours.
 The Chloranthripole clone of the Ryania Tree Compounds Destroys The Mandible of the Termites Preventing Feeding.

 - Free Organic Pest Control Service included with Treebark Final System Install.
 That’s right not only do we provide Naturally Derived Termite Control we specialize in Organic Pest Control Services.

 - Reduced Risk Pesticide – First in Nation for this Program – NO SIGNAL WORD.
 That means there’s less risk towards humans and pets.
 Less than everything else on the market.
-This Indian Lady Downed a bottle of Undiluted chlorantraniliprole and was fine I don’t recommend you drinking pesticides but it is interesting to know that someone has drank an entire bottle of concentrate without suffering fatal consequences considering we use 1/2 the bottle and mix it with 25 gallons of water.
+This Indian Lady Downed a bottle of Undiluted chlorantraniliprole and was fine I don’t recommend you drinking pesticides but it is interesting to know that someone has drunk an entire bottle of concentrate without suffering fatal consequences considering we use 1/2 the bottle and mix it with 25 gallons of water.

 - Fumigation Gas can get trapped and in unfortunate cases results in Accidently Killing People.
 That’s a Pretty Harsh Worst Case Example, Here’s another about a boy in denver.
-The worst case with Treebark Final Service is I Miss Something and Have to Come Back.
+The worst-case with Treebark Final Service is I Miss Something and Have to Come Back.